 Student Digest is a weekly round-up of all the key messages to students.
-You can read all student messages by visiting the Beyond Covid 19 SharePoint site.
+You can read all student messages on the Communications to students SharePoint page.

 Student support model module

-A new Supporting our Students Module has been created to give clear information and guidance on the Student Support Offer for 2020/21.
+A new Supporting our Students Module has been created to give clear information and guidance on the Student Support Offer.
 All student-facing staff are encouraged to complete this to ensure they have a full understanding about the services available and the appropriate referral paths for accessing help and support.

 A-Z support services

 Select one of the following titles to access additional student support services and guidance.

 Do your students have caring responsibilities** that affect their studies?
 Are they a care leaver themselves or have no family to support them whilst at university?